Personalized Protection for Your LLCGet Your Quote

-If you run an LLC, you need business insurance that’s as unique as your business needs.
+If you run a limited liability company (LLC), you need business insurance that’s as unique as your business needs.
 After all, your LLC can help protect you from some liabilities - but is that enough for your peace of mind?

 That’s where we come in.

-The type of insurance coverage you might need depends on your business.
-For example, if you provide customers with services, you may need general liability coverage.
-However, if you sell products, you may not need that coverage or you might need a different policy altogether.
+The type of insurance coverage you might need depends on the type of business you have.
+For example, if you provide customers with services, you may need general liability coverage, professional liability insurance, or even both policies.

-General liability insurance for limited liability companies - also known as commercial general liability (CGL) or general liability - is a type of policy that covers you from financial and legal claims involving accidents, property damage, and even slander (yes really!).
+General liability insurance for limited liability companies - also known as commercial general liability (CGL) insurance - is a type of policy that can cover you from financial and legal claims involving accidents, property damage, and even slander (yes really!).

 If you organized your business as an LLC, that means you want to limit your personal liability as much as possible.
 General liability insurance helps fill in those gaps to ensure that your family, finances, and assets remain protected against claims and lawsuits.

-If you run an LLC but have employees or subcontractors on your payroll, you should have a workers compensation policy.
+If you run an LLC but have employees or subcontractors (or both!) on your payroll, it’s recommended that you get a workers compensation policy.
 This coverage protects your business in case an employee gets injured or sick on the job.
 Without workers compensation insurance, you could be personally responsible for an injured employee’s medical expenses.

 Click here to answer a few questions so we can help you learn how much you might expect to pay for your LLC insurance coverage.